eleanoraallen/GraphDocs/public/documentation.md

 <Line>

-/* Cars  --------------------------------------------------------------------------------------------------------------------------- */
+/_ Cars --------------------------------------------------------------------------------------------------------------------------- _/

 <Left>

 ## Cars

 A Car:

 <Type printDescriptions=false printHeader=false>Car</Type>

 is used to represent and access information on individual types of cars within the system.
 Each instance of the Car type contains all information about that particular type of car.
 Cars can not be modified by clients.
 However, which cars' information a client has access to will depend on the client.
-Note: Cars should not be confused with UserCars, which reference Car and represent a specific user's car.
+Note: Cars should not be confused with UserCars, which references Car and represents a specific user's car.

 </Left> <Right> </Right> <Left>

 ### Retrieving Car Data

-There are several operations that can be used to retrieve data on cars if you have access to them. `car` produces the data for a single car given its ID, while `carList` produces data on a list of cars up to the full list of cars.
+Several operations can be used to retrieve data on cars if you have access to them. `car` produces the data for a specific car given its ID, while `carList` produces data on a list of cars up to the full list of cars.

 <OperationTable include=[car caradd caredit] exclude=[usercar usercaradd usercaredit]>Operation</OperationTable>

 </Left> <Right>

 #### Example: Get Information on a List of Cars

 <Example>
 query carListQ {
   carList(